 I remembered my recipe for Roasted Rosemary Chicken with “Instant” Gravy.
 Baked onions are the only thickening agent in the gravy

-It occurred to me that caramelized onions should work the same way, and sure enough, they make a very tasty gravy.
+It occurred to me that caramelized onions should work the same way, and sure enough, they make a delicious gravy.

 How Do Onions Make a Sauce Thicker?